edthedev/objc_dep/README.md

-You are looking at a Python-specific for of objc_dep.
-This version replaces key elements to make the whole script work on Python code instead of Objective C code.
-At some point soon, I hope to refactor this re-write to make it able to use either Objective C or Python.
-But for now, just use this for Python.
+This fork of objc_dep is a re-write to work on Python code instead of Objective C code.

 For the original Objective C tool, see https://github.com/nst/objc_dep

- - Ed